Cooking, coding, PE, music and more! Our Year 5s had a fantastic time at their high school experience day at Callaghan College Waratah Campus.

-Welcome to Term 3!
-Quite possibly the busiest term of the year!
+Welcome to Term 4!
 Below is an overview of some of the opportunities and learning programs students will be involved in.
 Remember to visit the OC Events page, as I will be updating it throughout the term when dates and information become available.

-Homework for students began this week (Week 2).
-Included in our homework menu this term, students will have the option to work on past papers for the Newcastle Permanent maths competition which is coming up in a few weeks.
-This term’s speaking and listening task has also been sent home and is due in Week 6.
+Homework for students begins this week (Week 2).
+Included in our homework menu this term, students will have the option to work on their Thinkfest project for additional points.
+This term’s speaking and listening task is free choice and has also been sent home (due in Week 4).

 Mastery Core Value

 This term students have the opportunity to earn mastery ribbons for all 3 core values – Respect, Responsibility and Quality.
 Our Hall of Fame assembly will be on Monday Week 9.
 Students who have achieved Hall of Fame in all 3 core values this year will also be invited to a special end of year reward day.

 This term students will be taking part in Literature Circle using the texts Holes, When You Reach Me, Z for Zachariah and Taronga.

 Our whole class novel study this term is A Monster Calls by Patrick Ness.

 Students will also be completing a personal reading project this term based on a novel of their choosing.
 Can’t wait to share with you what we create!

 As we’re approaching the end of the year, it’s a great time for students to think about completing their OC Reading Challenge.